Choa Chu Kang Bus Interchange

 Choa Chu Kang Bus Interchange is a bus interchange which mainly serves the residential neighbourhood of Choa Chu Kang in the West Region of Singapore.
 It is located at Choa Chu Kang Loop and connected to Choa Chu Kang MRT/LRT station and the Lot One Shoppers' Mall.
 Opened in 1990, the old bus interchange was one of the oldest surviving bus interchanges in Singapore to remain intact from re-modification while still in service for 28 years until 15 December 2018.
 The new site opened on 16 December 2018.

 History

-The older Choa Chu Kang Bus Interchange operated by SMRT Buses Ltd in 2006.
+The older Choa Chu Kang Bus Interchange operated by SMRT Buses in 2006.